 Diverse suppliers can be a cornerstone of any organization’s success, helping companies ethically and efficiently source products and services while maintaining profits, growing customers, improving the economy, and encouraging innovation.
 With forward-thinking supply chain management and a focus on strategic sourcing, companies and the diverse vendors within their connected supply chains can increasingly benefit from joint business initiatives.

-But there’s more to establishing a more inclusive supplier management program than connecting with a few diverse suppliers.
+But there’s more to establishing an inclusive supplier management program than connecting with a few diverse suppliers.

-All too often, companies roll out diversity programs as a knee-jerk reaction to consumer sentiment but then embrace them in a meaningful way.
+All too often, companies roll out diversity programs as a knee-jerk reaction to consumer sentiment but then fail to embrace them in a meaningful way.

 “To meaningfully accelerate movement toward greater economic equality, supplier diversity has to be more than a catchphrase; it has to have a seat at the table and play an active role in the procurement process,” Veronica Johnson, Supplier Diversity Specialist at Archer-Daniels-Midland (ADM), explained.